qmsq/demoreposity/README.md

 Added a bit

-Add mor,e just on this branch
+Add more, just on this branch